JUMP TO: UNFAIR CONTRACT TERMS ACT 1977 | CONSUMER RIGHTS ACT 2015

 The court took into consideration the seriousness and extent of the breach and the subsequent loss suffered by the farmers, the fact that the sellers could have been insured against such eventualities without much cost to themselves, that these types of exemption clauses were near on universal meaning that buyers had almost no choice but to agree to the term and often seed sellers settled out of court with buyers in these situations demonstrating that there was an understanding within the industry that these types of clauses were unreasonable.

 A straightforward application of the reasonableness test can be understood by reading the case of Smith v Eric S Bush (1989) (HoL).
-A surveyor, who was instructed by a mortgage company, to value a residential property, tried to exclude liability for their breach of the common law duty of care.
+A surveyor, who was instructed by a building society, to value a residential property, tried to exclude liability for their breach of the common law duty of care.
 They did this by insertion of a disclaimer into the contract.
 The House of Lords ruled that this was unreasonable.
 They took into account the fact that the property was a small, residential purchase and not an expensive development property (i.e. the parties were not of equal knowledge, etc) and that buyer’s commonly and heavily rely upon mortgage valuation reports when deciding whether to purchase a property.

 In Monarch Airlines v London Luton Airport (1998) (HC), there was an exclusion clause inserted into a contract between Monarch Airlines and Luton Airport, by the airport.
 The clause excluded liability for all damages caused to aircrafts while taking off down the runway.
 The court ruled that this exclusion clause was reasonable and the reasoning given was that Monarch Airlines were aware of the existence of this clause, and their lawyers had earlier accepted without any complaint the particular wording.